-4.4.4.
+4.4.3.
 Non-Payable Outcomes

-There are some Employment types that are not eligible for Employment Outcome payments, even where the Participant works sufficient hours or earns sufficient income to meet the Employment Outcome requirements.
-These are referred to as Non-Payable Outcomes.
-The following Employment types are Non-Payable Outcomes:
+There are some Employment types that are not eligible for Employment Outcome payments, even where the Participant works sufficient hours or earns sufficient income.
+These are referred to as Non-Payable Outcomes as follows:

 - Employment in a position that is Unsuitable. - Any Employment involving the Participant generating their income or earnings directly from gambling work.
 For example, if the Participant works as a bookmaker or card dealer and keeps their 'winnings' as declared earnings, an Employment Outcome is not payable.
-However, an Outcome could still be payable where Employment is in a venue where legal gambling occurs (for example, working in a bar in a licensed venue with poker machines) but the Employment does not involve earnings derived from gambling. - Employment that started before the Participant commenced in Yarrabah Employment Services, except where a Significant Increase in Pre-Existing Employment applies. - A program, including a Work Trial program funded by the Australian Government or a state and territory government, including a Complementary Program as advised by the Department. - Employment Outcomes where: - o the Provider has already claimed an Outcome Payment for another Participant who previously occupied the same or a similar position (the prior outcome); and - the Employment Outcome Start Date occurs less than 12 weeks after the end of the Outcome Period for the prior outcome. - Employment or Unsubsidised Self-Employment which is Recurring, except for: - o 4 Week Full and Partial Employment Outcomes, - Employment Outcomes where the Participant has, and maintains, a Significant Increase in Income, or - Harvest Work 4 Week Outcomes. - In relation to a Harvest Placement: - Employment that does not involve Harvest Work, or - Employment that does not involve the direct Employment of the Harvest Worker by a Harvest Employer or Harvest Labour Hire Firm as an employee. - Any other situation the Department may advise.
+However, an Outcome could still be payable where Employment is in a venue where legal gambling occurs (for example, working in a bar in a licensed venue with poker machines) but the Employment does not involve earnings derived from gambling. - Employment that started before the Participant commenced in Yarrabah Employment Services, except where a Significant Increase in Pre-Existing Employment applies. - A program, including a Work Trial program funded by the Australian Government or a state and territory government, including a Complementary Program as advised by the Department. - Employment Outcomes where:

-4.4.5.
+- the Provider has already claimed an Outcome Payment for another Participant who previously occupied the same or a similar position (the prior outcome); and - the Employment Outcome Start Date occurs less than 12 weeks after the end of the Outcome Period for the prior outcome. - Employment or Unsubsidised Self-Employment which is Recurring, except for: - 4 Week Full and Partial Employment Outcomes, - Employment Outcomes where the Participant has, and maintains, a Significant Increase in Income, or - Any other situation the Department may advise.

+4.4.4.
 Very Long Term Unemployment (VLTU) Bonus